 Putting together the post on monounsaturated fats for you all really underlined the vast wealth of information (and confusion) about olive oil.
 It’s a Super Food for a reason!
 I realized I needed a separate post to help you out, because you can really improve your health by including olive oil in your diet – correctly – but you can also create damaging free radicals and end up harming your body if you do a few key things incorrectly. (top photo source) Read on to unravel the tangled web of EVOO, dear readers!
-UPDATE: New posts on the issue:
+Also, read my investigation into the question, “Can You Sautee with EVOO?”

 What do all the Olive Oil Labels Mean?